yuwei-cao-git/biodataset/index.md

 If you use BIO dataset in your research, please cite:
 Cao, Y. and Scaioni, M.: A 3D INDOOR-OUTDOOR BENCHMARK DATASET FOR LoD3 BUILDING POINT CLOUD SEMANTIC SEGMENTATION, Int.
 Arch.
 Photogramm.
 Remote Sens.
 Spatial Inf.
 Sci., XLVIII-1/W3-2023, 31–37, https://doi.org/10.5194/isprs-archives-XLVIII-1-W3-2023-31-2023, 2023.

+## 📬 Contact / Contribute

+We welcome improvements, feedback, and contributions from the research community.
+Please contact us via Issues